nileshtrip/nileshtrip.github.io/index.md

 layout: default
 ---

-I'm currently a researcher at Google DeepMind, where I work on language models and more broadly topics related to machine learning and artificial intelligence.
+I'm currently a researcher at Google DeepMind, where I work on language models (i.e. Gemini) and more broadly topics related to machine learning and artificial intelligence.

 I recently completed my PhD at UC Berkeley in computer science advised by Michael Jordan.
 Before that I received an M.Phil from the University of Cambridge where I was supervised by Zoubin Ghahramani, and a B.A. in Physics from Harvard University.